khoa-ho/traffic-sign-classifier/writeup.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing the number of examples of each class in the training set.

-![alt text][image1]
+![summary statistics][summary_statistics.png]

 ### Design and Test a Model Architecture